minhnh/bdd-dsl/docs/bdd-concepts.md

 - A `FluentClause` represents a BDD clause that is also a fluent, and can be a `Given` or a `Then` clause of a BDD scenario.
 The concept links to the scenario via the `clause-of` relation.
+  Whether the clause connects to a `Given` or `Then` denotes its role in the scenario, i.e., whether it's a pre- or post- condition of the behaviour to be verified.
 - The semantics of the fluent's predicate is introduced via additional types of the `FluentClause` node, e.g. `IsHeldPredicate` & `IsLocatedPredicate` in Fig. 3.
 - A `FluentClause` composes the fluent/predicate with its subject, e.g. the `target-object`